gonfva/gonfva.github.io/content/en/blog/2026-01-30-optimistic.md

 A few days ago I read this [eerie fiction story](https://babuschk.in/posts/2026-01-25-life-on-claude-nine.html) about the risks of AI personal assistants, automation and self-improving loops.

-Then, a couple of days later, I read this [post from the founder of Anthropic about the risks of AI](https://www.darioamodei.com/essay/the-adolescence-of-technology).
+Then, a couple of days later, I read this [post from Dario, the founder of Anthropic/Claude, about the risks of AI](https://www.darioamodei.com/essay/the-adolescence-of-technology).

 "Sh*t.
 [It is here](https://en.wikipedia.org/wiki/Technological_singularity).
 And we're toasted".